Lluís Llach

-Lluís Llach i Grande (/ca/; born 7 May 1948) is a Spanish Catalan singer-songwriter, novelist and politician.
+Lluís Llach i Grande (/ca/; born 7 May 1948) is a Catalan singer-songwriter, novelist and politician.
 He is one of the main representatives of the nova cançó genre and an outspoken advocate of the right to self-determination of Catalonia.
 His most famous song, "L'Estaca", has become the unofficial anthem of the Catalan independence movement.
 He was a member of the Catalan Parliament from September 2015 until January 2018.